iheartbenzene/silver-guacamole/README.md

     bash ~/Downloads/Anaconda2-5.3.0-Linux-x86_64.sh

-  2b.
+&nbsp;&nbsp;&nbsp;&nbsp; 2b.
 NOTE: Include the bash command regardless of whether or not you are using Bash shell.

-  2c.
+&nbsp;&nbsp; 2c.
 NOTE: If you did not download to your Downloads directory, replace ~/Downloads/ with the path to the file you downloaded.

-  2d.
+&nbsp;&nbsp;&nbsp;&nbsp; 2d.
 NOTE: Choose “Install Anaconda as a user” unless root privileges are required.

 3. The installer prompts “In order to continue the installation process, please review the license agreement.”
 Click Enter to view license terms.
 Scroll to the bottom of the license terms and enter “Yes” to agree.